JRW-lab/JRW-lab.github.io/_posts/2025-07-22-modular-simulator.markdown

 This method is completely simple, and yet it has taken me a long while to finally create a specific coding method that suits all my needs.
 I firmly believe that every coder needs to determine their own best solution to a problem and the only way to learn is by doing.
 But in the interest of helping any struggling graduate students or amateur scientist I include my own method for tackling this problem, hopefully in a way that can be created once and replicated as needed.

+sad
+as
+d
+asd
+asd

+sad
+as
+d
+asd
+sa
+d
+sad

+sad
+as
+d
+as
+d
+as
+da
+sd
+as
+d

+asd
+as
+d
+as
+d
+as
+d
+asd
+as
+d
+asd

 -JRW